St. Paulus

 Nearby Attractions

-1. Gänseliesel Fountain: This iconic fountain is a beloved symbol of Göttingen, depicting a young girl herding geese.
-It’s a great spot for photographs and local lore.
+1. Gänseliesel Fountain: This iconic fountain is a symbol of Göttingen and is located within walking distance of St. Paulus, making it a perfect stop for photos and local lore.

 Insider Tips